 On August 13, 2010, the United States Government obtained a forfeiture of funds as a result of the criminal prosecution of Zev Saltsman and other principals of Xybernaut Corporation in the United States District Court for the Eastern District of New York (Case Number CR-07-641).
-These funds will be returned to Xybernaut investors through a process called “remission.”
+Additional remission funds were acquired in 2014.
+These funds were returned to Xybernaut investors through a process called “remission.”

 2. What is remission?

 3. How was my recognized loss determined?

 Total Recognized Loss amount was calculated based on the following criteria:

 All purchases and sales of Xybernaut common stock were matched in chronological order on a First-In, First-Out (“FIFO”) basis.
 A purchase or sale was deemed to have occurred on the “contract” or “trade” date, as opposed to the “settlement” or “payment” date.
 Commissions, brokerage fees, and similar expenses are not included in the Recognized Loss.

 For shares of Xybernaut common stock purchased on or before May 13, 2005 the Recognized Loss per share is:

 1) If sold prior to May 13, 2005, the difference between the purchase price and the sales price.